Datto (company): History

-Founding of Datto
+Founding and early growth

-Datto was founded in 2007 in Norwalk, Connecticut, by software programmer Austin McChord.
-McChord initially built and marketed his own hand-made data backup devices.
-After securing his first customers in 2008, he built a system that allowed for data synchronization between two computers, before building a version of Zenith InfoTech that ran on Linux.

-By the end of 2009, the company had $70,000 in monthly sales.
-When a new Datto product in 2010 caused old systems to crash, a replacement system was designed from scratch: SIRIS was released several months later as a free upgrade.
+Datto was founded in 2007 in Norwalk, Connecticut, by software programmer Austin McChord, who initially built and marketed his own hand-made data backup devices.
+After securing his first customers in 2008, McChord built a system that allowed for data synchronization between two computers, followed by a version of Zenith InfoTech that ran on Linux.
+The company reached $70,000 in monthly sales by the end of 2009.
+When a 2010 product release caused older systems to crash, Datto designed a replacement from scratch and released it months later as SIRIS, offered to customers as a free upgrade.
+Revenue grew quickly thereafter, rising from $9 million in 2011 to $25 million the following year.

-In 2011, sales were $9 million.
-The following year, they were $25 million.
+Expansion and venture funding

-In July 2013, Datto acquired its UK distributor, Paradeon Technologies, expanding the company internationally.

-In September 2013, the company raised $25 million in its first round of venture capital financing, which was led by General Catalyst Partners.
-The established business model sold products primarily through managed service providers.
-By 2013 the company was continuing to focus on small and mid-size businesses, with clients such as Susan G. Komen for the Cure and several NFL teams.

-In 2014, Datto Inc. purchased Backupify, a cloud-to-cloud backup company.
-Backupify focused on backing up data on servers, complementing Datto's focus on local or private clouds.
+Datto began expanding internationally in July 2013 with the acquisition of its UK distributor, Paradeon Technologies.
+That September, the company raised $25 million in its first round of venture capital financing, led by General Catalyst Partners, while continuing to sell its products primarily through managed service providers.
+By this point Datto was focused on small and mid-size businesses, counting Susan G. Komen for the Cure and several NFL teams among its clients.
+The company broadened its backup offerings in 2014 by purchasing Backupify, a cloud-to-cloud backup company whose focus on backing up server data complemented Datto's emphasis on local and private clouds.